-History of Vis
+History of Vis Island

 First inhabited in the 4th Century BC by Greeks from Siracusa (situated in modern day Sicily) it became a hot potato from 1420 to 1920 being tossed back and forth between Venice, Austria, France and Italy.
 In 1920 it was ceded to Yugoslavia by Italy under the Treaty of Rapallo.
 In 1944 the Yugoslavian Military took charge before it was opened up to foreign tourism in 1989.

-We found the opportunity to visit an island so recently opened to foreign tourists, totally irresistible.
+When considering where to stay in Croatia, we found the opportunity to visit an island so recently opened to foreign tourists, totally irresistible.

 Things to do in Vis Croatia

-Visit the Island’s unique Military Installations
+Visit Military Installations

 It is possible to tour the abandoned installations or visit at least some of them independently.
 During WWII the island was used as an allied airforce base and afterward as a Yugoslavian submarine base.
 You can walk with ease knowing that in 2008 all remaining mines were cleared from the island!